Texas A&M University primary mark

 The following are homeworks.

-Late work submission policy, absenteeism, etc.: Refer to the syllabus for details.
+Late work submission policy, absenteeism, etc.: Refer to the syllabus linked above for details please.

 • Texas A&M University •